JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/blogs/LCM/LCM.md

 ![Navigating the saddle points](/assets/img/blogs/LCM/LCM_SaddlePointSegment.png)

-<sub>Figure 4: A saddle graph with saddle point as centre point (left), distance map representation of saddle graph (
+<sub id='F4'>Figure 4: A saddle graph with saddle point as centre point (left), distance map representation of saddle graph (
 centre), distance map of a saddle segment (right)</sub>

 To harness the power of LCMs, we calculate the medial axis and traverse it until we hit a saddle point or segment.